jasonHYLam/Acre-test-takehome/README.md

 As the test file grew, I split up the test file into separate modules with single responsibilities to make the test file easier to read.
 These modules are `handleMortgageDetails`, `handleIncomeDetails`, `handleExpenditureDetails` and `checkResults`.

 I had originally created a number of helper functions to reduce improve code reuse, readability, modularity and extendability.
 For instance, `clickAndEnterNumericalInput` reduces the boilerplate code required to enter numerical input for the calculator.
 I later found out that this may not be necessary, but have kept it to show how I would approach reducing boilerplate code.
+Most of the helper functions were later deemed to be unnecessary, as they were originally used to help determine which conditional statements in `checkResults` would occur.
+However I have kept them to show how I would approach breaking down a problem into small steps.
 I have given descriptive and meaningful names for each.

-My original approach did not use `expectedResult` and thus required general expected results, such as if `lendingBasedOnAffordability` was greater than 0 or was `NOT AVAILABLE`.
+My original approach did not use `expectedResult` and thus required general expected results for the assertions in `checkResults`, such as if `lendingBasedOnAffordability` was greater than 0 or was `NOT AVAILABLE`.
 This required nested conditional statements which were very hard to follow.
 These conditional statements required a number of helper functions such as `checkValidMortgageDetailsForLending`, to help determine when these scenarios would occur.
 Introducing `expectedResult` to each `testEntry` meant that the test result could be compared to the `expectedResult`.
 This removed the need for the nested conditional statements, which drastically simplified the code.

-I have separated the major aspects of the test into separate modules that handle one responsibility.
-These modules are `handleMortgageDetails`, `handleIncomeDetails`, `handleExpenditureDetails` and `checkResults`.

 I have considered various edge cases, including cases when mortgage details aren't provided, various income details aren't provided, or when all details aren't provided.

+I have used the Page Object model to perform actions on various parts of the page such as clicking buttons and filling inputs, and obtaining values from the page (using locators) to compare to the expected results for assertions.

 I have written comments throughout the project to provide insight into my thought process, however in a real-world scenario I would remove the comments.